Kushal997-das/Project-Guidance/Machine Learning and Data Science/Basic/Text Summarization Using Transformers/Readme.md

    - Use the ROUGE metric to quantitatively evaluate the performance of the generated summaries against reference summaries.
 # Text Summarization Using Transformers

-## Project Overview
-The **Text Summarization Using Transformers** project aims to automatically generate concise summaries from larger text documents using state-of-the-art natural language processing (NLP) techniques.
-This project leverages the power of pre-trained transformer models, specifically BART and T5, to produce high-quality summaries that capture the essence of the original texts.

 ## Example Results

 ### Original Article